 Old generation Hiace at risk.

-The old generation Hiace (pre 2005 model) did not come with any security, where as most of the New shape Hiace’s comes with an Immobiliser as standard.
+The old generation Hiace (pre-2005 model) did not come with any security.
+Whereas most of the New shape Hiace’s comes with an Immobiliser as standard.
 (See link at the base of page)

-It is therefore fair to assume that it is only the old shape models that are being targeted.
+It is therefore fair to assume that it is only the old shape models that are being targeted at this time.

-Absolute minimum security would be a good immobiliser fitted correctly but given that most Hiace owners tend to be tradesmen an alarm would probably be a better option.
+Absolute minimum security would be a good immobiliser fitted correctly.
+Given that most Hiace owners tend to be tradesmen an alarm would probably be a better option.

 Toyota Door Switches

-If you do intend to keep tools in a Hiace then I’d suggest an alarm with either ultrasonics or a P.I.R. sensor.
-Although most alarms here in NZ tend to come with a glass break sensor it is worth remembering that they are not very effective in large vehicles, especially when they have window tints.
+Although most alarms here in NZ tend to come with a glass break sensor it is worth remembering that they are not very effective in large vehicles.
+Especially when they have window tints which change the acoustics.